Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/common/markers.md

 {% collapse Markers %}
 <div class="summary" markdown="1">
 These markers are mainly used to keep track of north, but are also used to help solve the adds mechanic, where the color pairs are important.
-They line up with the floor grid.

 ![]({{ page.root }}/common/markers.png)
 </div>